lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### PRK_out {#prkout}

- The pseudorandom key PRK_out, derived as shown in {{fig-edhoc-kdf}}, is the only secret key shared between Initiator and Responder that needs to be stored after a successful EDHOC exchange, see {{m3}}.
+ The pseudorandom key PRK_out, derived as shown in {{fig-edhoc-kdf}} is the output of a successful EDHOC exchange.
 Keys for applications are derived from PRK_out, see {{exporter}}.
+An application using EDHOC-KeyUpdate needs to store PRK_out.
+If EDHOC-KeyUpdate is not used, an application only needs to store PRK_out or PRK_exporter as long as EDHOC-Exporter is used.

 ## Keys for EDHOC Applications

 This section defines EDHOC-Exporter and EDHOC-KeyUpdate in terms of EDHOC-KDF and PRK_out.